enricoros/fotowall/README.markdown

 ### Current Wishlist

+* Progress dialog when loading images/{fotowall file made of many} and/or threaded loading
 * Text shaking
 * pop-art: pointel-ize, like krita brushes, using circles of different size
 * add the undo/redo support